The days of driving livestock through the streets of London are centuries behind us. Well, except, for one day every September...

 What are ewe bleating on about?

 The London Sheep Drive!
-On 24 September 2023, 50 North of England Mule Sheep will be driven across Southwark Bridge, by various Freemen of the City, plus a special celeb guest.
+On Sunday 29 September 2024, 50 North of England Mule Sheep will be driven across Southwark Bridge by various Freemen of the City, plus a special celeb guest.

 OK but why?

 Tradition innit.
-Back when Smithfield was London's major livestock market, sheep farmers would drive their flocks across London Bridge to get them there.
-The bridge was tolled, but Freemen of the City had the fee waived.
+Back when Smithfield was London's major livestock market, sheep farmers would drive their flocks across London Bridge.
+The bridge was tolled but Freemen of the City had the fee waived.
 As Master Woolman (and former Lord Mayor of London) Vincent Keaveny says: "The Sheep Drive is living London history, preserving a link with our past but at the same time celebrating wool, a sustainable product that has so many innovative uses in today's world."

 Is the Sheep Drive some ancient London tradition then?

-Actually, the Sheep Drive itself has only been going a decade.
+Actually, the Sheep Drive itself has only been going just over a decade.
 In 2013, the Worshipful Company of Woolmen decided it'd be fun to exercise the ancient right of driving sheep across London Bridge, and raise some cash for charity while they were at it.
-London Bridge has now been switched out for Southwark Bridge, which will close to vehicles during the event.
+London Bridge has now been switched out for Southwark Bridge, which closes to vehicles during the event.

 Where do these sheep come from anyway?

 They're top of the flocks — selected from a 600-strong contingent on a farm in Bedford.
-Just like the celebrity who'll drive them, these sheep have had media training; in the weeks leading up to the big day, they appear at other events such as country shows etc, so they're comfortable with the London crowds when the time comes.
+And just like the celebrity driving them, these sheep have had media training; in the weeks leading up to the big day, they appear at other events such as country shows etc, so they're comfortable with the London crowds when the time comes.

 Can I come-bye and watch the Sheep Drive?